accessibilitywars/zaw2/content/pages/roadmap.md

 - [ ] Add GitHub donate button?
 Liberapay?
 Patreon?
 Ugh
 - [ ] Audit archival content

+## Content

+- [ ] Page/guide for accessibility tools (blishhud, shaders, nexus, arc, etc)
+- [ ] New page for Alternatives (Masha?)

 ## Maintenance/refactor

-- [ ] Change build.html template to extend page instead of cloning it
+- [ ] Rework to more properly inherit/extend abridge theme instead of hacking it to bits like a caveman

 ## New features